Larshoifodt/SpendReport/data-model-and-dax.md

 <img width="1131" height="726" alt="image" src="https://github.com/user-attachments/assets/50b9021f-6358-4eec-8b3b-163ebfd7784a" />

-- **Fact table:** `Invoices`
+- **Fact table:** `Invoices` (Unit4)
-- **Dimensions:** The model contains several supporting dimension tables, including the Contracts dimension, a Responsibility/Cost Center dimension constructed from Business Unit codes, an Override (exception) dimension maintained through Power Apps, a Descriptions dimension used to enrich uncovered purchases, and dual Date dimensions— one aligned with invoice posting dates and another aligned with contract validity periods.
+- **Dimensions:** The model contains several supporting dimension tables (Tendsign), including the Contracts dimension, a Responsibility/Cost Center dimension constructed from Business Unit codes, an Override (exception) dimension maintained through Power Apps, a Descriptions dimension used to enrich uncovered purchases, and dual Date dimensions— one aligned with invoice posting dates and another aligned with contract validity periods.
 - **Bridge tables:** used to resolve many-to-many relationships and support stable contract matching

 Data is sourced from SharePoint folders using Power Query, which also handles schema drift and data consistency.